Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 If you take any of these on, log it as a separate liability account in Kharchapatra so the total debt picture is visible:

-• Principal vs interest separation.
-When you make a monthly payment, split it between principal repayment and interest expense in your transaction notes.
+- Principal vs interest separation.
+Split each monthly payment between principal repayment and interest expense in your transaction notes.
 Otherwise the monthly review just shows a line item that drains money without decreasing the loan balance visibly.

-• Calendar reminder for renewal/maturity.
+- Calendar reminder for renewal/maturity.
 Gold loans, ODs, and LAFDs all renew annually.
-The 60-day pre-renewal window is when banks renegotiate rates; missing it means accepting whatever the auto-renewal offers.
+Banks renegotiate rates inside a 60-day pre-renewal window; miss it and you accept whatever the auto-renewal offers.

 Three questions before you sign

-1. What is the actual cash-flow shape of this borrowing — one-shot, recurring, or irregular?
+- What is the actual cash-flow shape of this borrowing: one-shot, recurring, or irregular?
 Match to product before comparing rates.

-3. What is the total cost over the life of the loan, including processing, insurance, and prepayment penalties?
-Headline rate is necessary but not sufficient — a 1% processing fee on a 1-year loan adds 100 bps to the effective rate.
+- What is the total cost over the life of the loan, including processing, insurance, and prepayment penalties?
+The headline rate is necessary but not sufficient.
+A 1% processing fee on a 1-year loan adds 100 bps to the effective rate.

 Pass all three and you have probably picked the right product.
 Skip any one and you are likely overpaying by NPR 5,000–25,000 a year on the same nominal borrowing.